qld-gov-au/swe/product-definition.md

 *	Link to the full story
 *	Image …

-Please refer to the [SWE 3 call out box](https://qld-gov-au.github.io/web-template-release/components.html#call-out-box) for an example of this component.

 ## 8.2 Break-out box

 *	Draws the audience’s attention to a key message